Current Assessment of the Main Opportunities

-Today, we already provide a significant proportion of the repair and maintenance services for our residential properties with our own craftsmen’s organization.
+We provide a significant proportion of the repair and maintenance services for our residential properties with our own craftsmen’s organization.
+We are also continually increasing the proportion of building and apartment upgrading services we provide ourselves via our craftsmen’s organization.
 We intend to extend the scope of these services to all kinds of technical work and to our entire residential portfolio and thus bring added value from these services to Vonovia.
-We are also coordinating our new construction activities via our craftsmen’s organization and working on new construction concepts such as modular construction solutions.
+We are also coordinating our new construction activities via our craftsmenʼs organization and working on new construction concepts such as modular construction solutions.

 By offering our tenants the option of targeted modernization measures in their own homes, we can boost customer satisfaction and help promote longer-term loyalty to the company.
 This also allows us to further improve the quality of the homes we offer.

 At the end of 2017 we had supplied around 290,000 households with a direct cable TV signal.
 We expect to further extend this business in the coming years and also provide broadband data access.

 The expansion of smart metering, the radio-based recording of heating costs, is progressing as planned.
 By the end of 2017, the retrofitting of more than 80,000 apartments had been commissioned.
 We plan to expand these business activities to cover all apartments with central heating in our portfolio over the next few years.

 Vonovia manages its housing stocks throughout Germany using standardized systems and processes.
 The acquisition of further residential real estate portfolios offers the opportunity to generate additional value through economies of scale on the property management side by reducing the costs per residential unit.
 Therefore, we watch the market very closely for acquisition portfolios and assess them on the basis of our strict success criteria.